Metastability for the degenerate Potts Model with negative external magnetic field under Glauber dynamics: Abstract

 \section{Abstract}

-We consider the ferromagnetic q-state Potts model on a finite grid graph with non-zero external field and periodic boundary conditions.
+We consider the ferromagnetic $q$-state Potts model on a finite grid with non-zero external field and periodic boundary conditions.
 The system evolves according to Glauber-type dynamics described by the Metropolis algorithm, and we focus on the low temperature asymptotic regime.
 We analyze the case of negative external magnetic field.
 In this scenario there are $q-1$ stable configurations and a unique metastable state.
-We describe the asymptotic behavior of the first hitting time from the metastable to the set of the stable states as $\beta\to\infty$ in probability, in expectation, and in distribution.
+We describe the asymptotic behavior of the first hitting time from the metastable state to the set of the stable states as $\beta\to\infty$ in probability, in expectation, and in distribution.
 We also identify the exponent of the mixing time and find an upper and a lower bound for the spectral gap.
-We identify the union of all minimal gates for the transition from the metastable state both to the set of the stable states and to a fixed stable state.
+We identify the minimal gates for the transition from the metastable state to the set of the stable states and for the transition from the metastable state to a fixed stable state.
 Furthermore, we identify the tube of typical trajectories for these two transitions.
-The accurate knowledge of the energy landscape allows us to give precise asymptotics for the expected transition time from the unique metastable state to the set of the stable configurations.
+The detailed description of the energy landscape that we develop allows us to give precise asymptotics for the expected transition time from the unique metastable state to the set of the stable configurations.